y2737924daohegua/corber/pages/cli.md

 * [corber proxy](#proxy)
 * [corber serve](#serve)

-Override default CLI flags in `.ember-cli` - which lives in your project root.
+Override default CLI flags in `.ember-cli`, which lives in your project root.
 For example, to change the default platform from ios to android:

 ```
 #.ember-cli